Seattle Mariners miss golden shot at wild-card gain, lose in 10th to Houston Astros

 HOUSTON — Their late-inning flirtation with danger — consistently allowing the tying run to get into scoring position and the go-ahead run to come to the plate — never resulted in disaster.
-Working a with one-run lead, Casey Sadler (sixth), Drew Steckenrider (seventh) and Diego Castillo (eighth) executed enough pitches and pitched with enough guile to keep the best offense in the American League from scoring in their respective innings.
+Working a with one-run lead, Casey Sadler (sixth), Drew Steckenrider (seventh) and Diego Castillo (eighth) pitched with enough guile to keep the best offense in the American League from scoring.

-But for the Mariners, when it comes playing the Astros, particularly in the unyielding hell that has been Minute Maid Park, it’s often not a matter of if, but when disaster will find them.
+But for the Mariners, when it comes to playing the Astros, particularly in the unyielding hell that has been Minute Maid Park, it’s not a matter of if but when disaster will find them.

-It came for Seattle’s best reliever in the ninth inning and he couldn’t prevent stop it from happening.
-Given a two-run lead, right-hander Paul Sewald experienced the pain that so many other Mariner relievers have felt in this house of misery.
+It came for Seattle’s best reliever in the ninth inning.
+Given a two-run lead, right-hander Paul Sewald experienced the pain that so many Mariner relievers have felt in this house of misery.

-Sewald walked Jose Altuve, almost gave up a home run to Michael Brantley on a 379-foot fly-out to the warning track and then served up a game-tying two-run homer to Alex Bregman.
+Sewald walked Jose Altuve, almost gave up a home run to Michael Brantley on a 379-foot fly-out and then served up a game-tying two-run homer to Alex Bregman.

-After failing to score in the top of the 10th inning, Yohan Ramirez tried recreate the magic of his previous outing, holding a team scoreless in the bottom of the 10th with a runner starting on second.
+After the Mariners failed to score in the top of the 10th inning, Yohan Ramirez tried to again hold a team scoreless in the bottom of the 10th with a runner starting on second.

-But that came against the Arizona Diamondbacks.
+But his first effort came against the Arizona Diamondbacks.
 This was the Houston Astros.
 On Ramirez’s fourth pitch — a 2-1 fastball — Carlos Correa bounced a line drive over the wall in right-center to score designated Yuli Gurriel for a walk-off 5-4 victory.

 “Another crazy night at Minute Maid Park,” manager Scott Servais said.
 “We’ve dealt with a few of those before.”

-True, but those crazy nights — almost all of them losses in the last three seasons — didn’t come when they were trying to fight their way into the American League wild card.
+True, but those crazy nights — almost all of them losses in the past three seasons — didn’t come when trying to fight their way into an American League wild-card spot.

 On a day when the Yankees (78-60) and Red Sox (79-62) both lost, the Mariners (75-64) failed to gain ground on either team.
-Meanwhile, the Blue Jays, who have won six games in a row, moved a game ahead of Seattle in the wild card standings at 75–62.
-Toronto is now two games behind Boston for the second wild card spot.
+Meanwhile, the Blue Jays, who have won six games in a row, moved a game ahead of Seattle in the wild-card standings at 75-62.
+Toronto is now two games behind Boston for the second wild-card spot.

-In his fifth appearance vs. Houston this season and third time in seven days, Sewald saw the Astros hitters adjust their approach, refusing to chase his pitches that look like strikes out of his hand only to dart six inches off the plate.
+In his fifth appearance vs. Houston this season and third time in seven days, Sewald saw the Astros hitters adjust their approach, refusing to chase his pitches that look like strikes out of his hand only to dart off the plate.

-Bregman took a called first-pitch strike and then refused to chase three straight pitches off the outside corner, forcing Sewald back into the strikezone on a 3-1 count.
+Bregman took a called first-pitch strike and then refused to chase three straight off the outside corner, forcing Sewald back into the strike zone on a 3-1 count.
 Sewald fired a 93-mph fastball that stayed up in the zone.

 Sewald, who has working for the seventh time in 12 days, didn’t have his normal pinpoint command.